-Chrissy Teigen Posts Naked Photo Backstage To Promote Sports Illustrated
+Chrissy Teigen Posts Naked Photo Backstage To Promote ‘Sports Illustrated’

 The model also tweeted about the fact that her husband told her she was “perfect” despite her intoxication and he kindly removed her necklace from her neck, as she was unable to.

-[Featured Image by Alberto E. Rodriguez / Staff / Getty Images]
+[Featured Image by Alberto E. Rodriguez/Staff/Getty Images]